 This is incorrect.
 However, there is a parallel involving the idea of second or subordinate wives.

 In Hinduism, Brahma's second wife is Gayatri.
 Attempts have been made to connect Gayatri with Abraham's second wife, Keturah.
 This assertion has no linguistic support.
-Ketu-ra means the Ketu people/tribe of Ra (God).
-The Ketu clans are known today as Ijebu (Nigeria) and are possibly related to the biblical Jebusites.
+Keturah refers to fragrant incense or perfume.
+It is also possible that it refers to the Ketu people of Ra (God).
+The Ketu clans are known today as Ijebu (Nigeria) and may be related to the biblical Jebusites.

 #4.
 The Sanskrit word "Ghaggar" is a variant spelling of the biblical name Hagar